 At Amarillo College, our students are the priority.
 It is our mission and our responsibility to enrich their lives by helping them identify an educational pathway that will lead to success in life.
 It is therefore required that every team member, regardless of job title or duties, be responsible, first and foremost, for assisting students in every way.

-We are currently seeking a 9 Month Faculty Member for our Associate Degree Nursing Program who will adhere to the aforementioned mission statement, and perform duties primarily related to the instruction of courses in assigned discipline.
-Teaching responsibilities include time spent in the classroom, laboratory, or online courses and in immediate preparation for respective courses; maintaining and improving competence in subjects being taught; and preparing teaching materials.
+We are accepting applications for full time Faculty in Associate Degree Nursing who will adhere to the aforementioned mission statement and who will teach courses in Nursing.
+Teaching responsibilities include time spent in the classroom, laboratory, tech-supported, or online courses and in immediate preparation for respective courses, maintaining and improving competence in subjects being taught.

 GENERAL QUALIFICATION REQUIREMENTS